On becoming a speaker

 I speak to women about a wide variety of topics including self acceptance, the power of owning your story, dealing with pregnancy loss, finding hope during dark times, the unexpected places we find God, making peace with circumstances that break your heart, life with a child with special needs, and more.

-If you are interested in inquiring about a speaking engagement: email@example.com
+If you are interested in inquiring about a speaking engagement, please send an email to: email@example.com

 What others are saying